HPCE/hpce-2018-cw4/readme.md

 In order to get a feel for this, create a layer with
 8 inputs and 12 outputs:

-    mkdir -p working
     bin/generate_sparse_layer 8 12 > w/layer_8_12.bin

-This should have generated a file called `w/layer_8_12.bin`, which you can view as text:
+This should have generated a file called `w/layer_8_12.bin`, in the directory called `w`.
+This directory has a `.gitignore` that stops things getting accidentally added, so feel free to dump anything in there.

+You can view the layer as text:

     bin/print_layer_as_text < w/layer_8_12.bin